CloudLabsAI-Azure/Microsoft-Fabric-Models-to-Outcomes/Microsoft Fabric/Models to Outcomes/Instructions/Exercise 1.md

     ![](./images/29042025(13).png)

 ### **Step 2: Load the data (Ctrl + Enter or Press Run cell icon next to the cell)**

+> **NOTE:** Run each cell in the notebook sequentially.
+Make sure to execute every cell.

 The dataset in _churn.csv_ contains the churn status of 10,000 customers, along with 14 attributes that include: